 Finding high demand material

 High demand material can be found on the library catalogue or Multisearch by entering your course code into the search field.
 Where possible, journal articles and other electronic material will be provided via LEARN course pages.

 Material is placed on either 3 day, 1 day, 3 hour, or occasionally 1 hour loan, when usage increases and when the item is requested by many other borrowers.

 Daily and hourly loans are in heavy demand and will incur heavy fines if they are returned late.
 Fines will apply almost as soon as the item is overdue – there is no grace period on daily loans and only 15 minutes on hourly loans.
 See the Fines and payments page for more information about borrowing and fines.

 Please return high demand items to the library you borrowed them from.

 - Check the library catalogue for return time details.

 - 3 hour loans may be taken out overnight if issued within 3 hours of the library’s closing time.
-They are due back within the first hour after the library’s opening time.
+They will be due back 1 hour after the library next opens.